fivetran/dbt_mixpanel/README.md

 This package models Mixpanel data from [Fivetran's connector](https://fivetran.com/docs/applications/mixpanel).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1WA0gCAYBy2ASlCQCPNfD1rLgyrgwRwJ_FmxTIJ1QfY8/edit#slide=id.p).

 This package enables you to better understand user activity and retention through your event data.
-This dbt package
+To do this, the package:
 - De-duplicatates events
 - Pivots out custom event properties from JSONs into an enriched events table
 - Creates a daily timeline of each type of event, complete with trailing and daily metrics of user activity and retention
 - Creates a monthly timeline of each type of event, complete with metrics about user activity, retention, and churn
 - Aggregates events into unique user sessions, complete with metrics about event frequency and relevant fields from the session's first event
+- Provides a macro to easily create an event funnel

 ## Models